Sharpening in Photoshop Part Three

 Make sure you have your duplicated layer selected then go to Filter > Sharpen > Unsharp Mask.

 - Preview – Previews changes made to an image.
-I normally switch this on, then switch it off when i have made changes to compare how my image looks to the original.
+I usually switch this on, then switch it off when I have made changes to compare how my picture looks to the original.

 - Radius – This slider will affect the pixels around edge pixels.
 Careful not to slide too far otherwise you will end up with halo effects.
 A range of 1-2% is enough.

 - Threshold – This affects tonal values of an image.
 A setting of between 2-20 is enough.
-A higher level will result in an increase in noise & posterization.
+A higher level will increase noise & posterization.